99ltaylor/Accessio/README.md

 <h3>Landscape</h3>

-In 2022, tech’s biggest NLP firms (DeepMind, open-ai, Hugging Face) will take steps to improve the use and development of Natural Language Processing technology.
+In 2022, AI’s biggest names (DeepMind, open-ai, Hugging Face) will take steps to improve the use and development of Natural Language Processing technology.

-However, current AI tech is trained on traditional written sources such as newspapers, books, and articles which use standard, formal forms of language.
+However, current NLP tech is trained on traditional written sources such as newspapers, books, and articles which use standard, formal forms of language.
 A language is rarely spoken in exactly the same way by everyone, and different groups of people will have their own accent, dialect, slang, etc.

 NLP is yet to be developed for Jamaican Patois and other Caribbean languages and dialects.